overviewer/Minecraft-Overviewer/docs/config.rst

 ``title``
     This is the display name used in the user interface.
-Set this to whatever you want to see under the dropdown box for map selection.
+Set this to whatever you want to see displayed in the Map Type control (the buttons in the upper- right).

-    **Deafult: Worldname - Dimension**

 ``rendermode``
     This is which rendermode to use for this render.
 There are many rendermodes